Rhosinjay-cyb/Azure-Terraform-Security/README.md

 While in the Terraform-lab directory, the command 'Checkov -d .' was ran to scan the IaC.
 However, running the command outside the directory will require specifying the path to the directory.
+The result of the security scan is shown below.

+From the scan result, it shows we have three misconfigurations to rectify.

+Remediating the first miconfiguration, 'ensure that SSH access is restricted from the internet,' the source address prefix is restricted to the AzureBastionSubnet.
+This ensures that only connections established from the subnet could connect to the VM.

+The second misconfiguration 'ensure virtual machine extensions are not installed' was investigted.
+It was observed that the VM has no extension, hence the error was skipped.

+The last misconfiguration 'ensure VNET subnet is configured with a network security group (NSG)' was remediated by assosciating the subnet to a NSG.
+This allows the assocuaition of relevant NSG security rule to the subnet, thereby enhancing the security of the subnet.

+Having remediated all the misconfigurations, the IaC was re-scanned, and no error was detected.

 ## Conclusion

-This project succesfully demonstrates the implementation of playbooks in supporting incident response while enhancing the management of security operations.
-It also provides valuable insights into designing and orchestrating workflows in Azure Logic Apps for seamless integration with Microsoft Sentinel.
-Overall, the project highlights the end-to-end management of real-world security incidents covering the complete incident lifecycle from detection and containment to recovery and closure.
+This project succesfully demonstrate a shift-left security approach to provisioning infrastructure.
+In a wider context, this relates to securing a software development lifecycle (SDLC).
+Additionally, the skills exhibited on this project represents a part of the  skills required of a DevSecOps or a security engineer collaborating with the DevOps team to work effectively.

 ## Past Project